Blog|

 Just like impairments, aging causes several changes that might affect our abilities.
 For instance, an older person with cataracts can have challenges similar to those experienced by someone with low vision.

-Why Is It Important to Remove Global Barriers to Web Accessibility?
+Why Is It Important to Remove Common Barriers to Web Accessibility?

 Assume that although most people find technology to be convenient, someone with special needs may not.
 In this case, technology may unlock a universe of new prospects and possibilities unrestricted by any social or physical constraints.